Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Study design

 \textbf{State Implemented:} From the product backlog, features are selected (i.e., prioritized) for development.
 When the features are developed, which includes technical design, coding, and unit tests, the features get the state Implemented.

-\textbf{State Tested:} Although the implemented features include some testing, e.g., unit tests, a decision (requirements prioritization) is made about which feature will be included for a more through testing process in order to ensure adequate level of quality before an implemented feature is released.
+\textbf{State Tested:} Although the implemented features include some testing, e.g., unit tests, a decision (RP) is made about which feature will be included for a more through testing process in order to ensure adequate level of quality before an implemented feature is released.
 Features that are selected for, and pass the testing, get the state Tested.

-\textbf{State Released:} When all activities have been completed for the features with the state Tested, a decision (i.e., requirements prioritization) is made about which features should be released.
+\textbf{State Released:} When all activities have been completed for the features with the state Tested, a decision (i.e., RP) is made about which features should be released.
 The features that are selected for being released get the state Released.

 \textbf{State Dropped:} A feature can be rejected\slash dropped at any time in the process (until state Released).
 These features get the state Dropped.
 Dropped features are not deleted from the backlogs\slash repositories\slash storage to enable future analysis.